cyralinc/sidecar-failopen/snowflake/README.md

-# CloudFormation template for Cyral sidecar fail-open for AWS (snowflake repos)
+# Cyral sidecar fail-open for Snowflake

 ## Introduction

-This repository contains the CloudFormation template that deploys the Cyral sidecar fail-open feature for snowflake repos.
-This feature provides manual fail-open/fail-closed operation for a Cyral sidecar snowflake repository, allowing customers to keep existing databases reachable even when the Cyral sidecar experiences transient failures.
+This folder contains the CloudFormation template that deploys the Cyral sidecar fail-open feature for Snowflake repos in AWS sidecars.
+This feature provides manual fail-open/fail-closed operation for a Cyral sidecar Snowflake repository, allowing customers to keep Snowflake reachable even when the Cyral sidecar experiences transient failures.

 ![Cyral Sidecar Fail Open - Overview](../img/snowflake_fail_open_traffic.png)